arces-wot/SEPABins/README.md

 Stopped...bye bye :-)
 ```
 # Play with SEPA
 SEPA applications are built around the [JSON Semantic Application Profile (JSAP)](http://mml.arces.unibo.it/TR/jsap.html).
 A demo application can be found in the `Chat` folder.
 The JSAP file is named `chat.jsap`.
-The full chat demo application can be found [here](https://github.com/arces-wot/SEPA-Chat).
+The  chat demo repository can be found [here](https://github.com/arces-wot/SEPA-Chat).
 From a command shell, move to the `Chat` folder and type: `java -jar Chat.jar`

 The output should look like: